real estate dispute arbitration in Thayer, Missouri 65791

 In early 2023, a contentious real estate arbitration unfolded in the small town of Thayer, Missouri (65791), drawing in two longtime neighbors and testing the limits of goodwill over a disputed property line.
 The case, Hendrix vs. Larson, centered on a 2-acre parcel adjacent to the historic railroad tracks that both parties claimed encroached on their boundaries.

-Background: John Hendrix, a local contractor, purchased the property in 2019 for $125,000, intending to build a workshop.
+Background: the claimant, a local contractor, purchased the property in 2019 for $125,000, intending to build a workshop.
 His neighbor, Elaine Larson, who owned the adjoining 5-acre lot since 2005, maintained that a portion of the land Hendrix claimed — about 0.3 acres — was actually hers based on a survey conducted in 2010.
 Both had coexisted peacefully for years until Hendrix began clearing trees and laying a foundation in late 2022.

 Dispute Timeline: